BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-08-09-active-directory-home-lab-part-4.markdown

 Then change into `ActiveDirectory` with `cd`.

-Normally a brute force attack takes a while, since you need to run through a big list of passwords, so let's make the `rockyou` file a bit smaller using the `head` command:
+Normally a brute force attack takes a while, because you need to run through a big list of passwords, but since we're simulating the attack, we won't be needing all of the passwords.
+So let's make the `rockyou` file a bit smaller using the `head` command:

 ```
 head -n 20 rockyou.txt > passwords.txt